 Celebrate Christmas year-round at Byers' Choice in Chalfont.
 Known for their famous Carolers®, Byers' Choice has created a winter wonderland in their Emporium, with a recreated Victorian London street and Christmas Museum.
 Watch as Byers' team of artisans brings these handcrafted figurines to life.
 The grounds are also home to magnificent landscaping, including a traditional English sunken garden.

 - 9-11 Memorial Garden of Reflection

 Pay homage to the fallen victims and heroes of September 11th at the 9/11 Memorial Garden of Reflection in Yardley.
 View the Tribute Flag that once flew over the crash sites as it waves proudly, surrounded by the expansive Oak Garden, a powerful symbol of strength and endurance.

 Take a walk through 125 years of history at Parry Mansion.
 Created by the New Hope Historical Society, this Museum has a mission to preserve important national and local symbols of history.
-Join in one of their many events throughout the year, including a Lecture Series, Garden Tour, and Spring Garden Party.

 Search through rare artifacts from the Civil War Period in Bucks County at Bucks County Civil War Round Table Library & Museum.
 Visit their research library and reading room filled with books, CDs, maps, and more- a history buff’s dream!

 Celebrate Bucks County agriculture at Shady Brook Farm.
 Stroll around and browse the market and farm.
 Find pick-your-own fun all year long and throughout the holiday season enjoy their beautiful lights display!